Hi-Media/reST-test/doc/Chap8-DeviceFingerprintIntegration.rst

 Overview
 --------
 Introduction
-  The device fingerprint identifies devices through information collected by a client run on an end user’s computer.
+  The device fingerprint identifies devices through information collected by a client run on an end user"s computer.
   This client generates a blackbox that contains all device information available.

 Description